 Should I Claim SSD Benefits Before Workers’ Compensation?

 In many instances, our workers’ comp clients inquire about also applying for Social Security disability benefits while they are still receiving their weekly workers’ compensation disability benefits.
 We usually advise our clients to hold off on applying for SSD benefits until their workers’ compensation case is settled.
 Why do we do that?
-Because applying for SSD benefits can significantly hamstring our efforts to maximize our client’s settlement in the workers’ compensation case.
+Applying for Social Security Disability Insurance benefits can significantly hamstring any efforts to maximize someone’s settlement in a workers’ compensation case, in other words, if you receive SSDI benefits, your workers’ compensation will be reduced and vice versa.
 Here are some of the factors we consider in advising our clients on how to proceed with the SSD benefits application.

 First, there is a deadline for applying for SSD benefits (similar to a statute of limitations for filing your workers’ compensation claim) but it is a liberal one.
 You must file for SSD benefits within five years of your having last held gainful employment.
 That’s a pretty liberal standard.
 Certainly, we do have some workers’ compensation cases which take more than five years to resolve but it’s pretty rare for that to happen.
 One of the things we docket for our workers’ compensation clients is this five-year deadline for submitting an SSD application.